 During this time I continued to do zero upper body work as my jump training already involved plenty of deadlifting, cleans and heavy kettlebell swings.
 About 12 months ago I stopped training exclusively for vertical improvements and started focusing on just being strong and healthy (still with a strong emphasis on explosiveness and vertical jump of course!).

 Instead of going back to bodybuilding type training for my upper body I decided on just using the rings.
 Since then I have been performing the abovering program twice a week.
-On one of those days I use no resistance except my bodyweight going for maximum speed and maximum reps, and on the other day I wear my X-Vest gradually trying to add more weight and keeping the reps in the 3-5 range.
+On one of those days I use no resistance except my bodyweight going for maximum speed and maximum reps, and on the other day I wear my weight vest, gradually trying to add more weight and keeping the reps in the 5-8 rep range.

 My results?
 Well out of curiosity I recently re-tested my max bench press.
 At a current bodyweight of 77kg, or 169 pounds, my new 1 rep max was 105kg.
 To put this into perspective, after a reduction in bodyweight of 10kg (22 pounds), 2+ years of no direct upper body work, and nearly 3 years of no bench pressing, I have actually GAINED 5kg on my 1 rep max for this exercise.